uzairamer/zomato-data-warehouse/README.md

 ### Scenarios
 - ####  If the data was increased by 100x.
 	- Sounds like a perfect job for Spark because of its distributed architecture.
 It can handle it without sweating
+	- We can introduce EMRs to handle large amounts of data with a fully organized ecosystem.
+The Amazon S3 can be deployed to handle very large amounts of data.
+	- Partitioning can be helpful but we are seeing that we don't have very large updates happening at a single time or any table has larger number of records than any other table so partitioning might be suitable right away.
 - ####  If the pipelines were run on a daily basis by 7am.
 	- This can easily be handled by using Apache Airflow and setting a daily interval to 7 AM.
-We can also provide a crontab syntax of `0 7 * * *`
+We can also provide a crontab syntax of `0 7 * * *` in the `schedule_interval` argument of the `DAG`
+	- This can definitely increase the operational costs.
+Since we are using Amazon, managing the resources won't be an issue on our side but it bills will hike
+	- It is a good idea to have a separate instance for Airflow so if it fails, it doesn't effect any other of our business processes
 - #### If the database needed to be accessed by 100+ people
 	- We can tackle this problem with Amazon Redshift due to its nature.
 Amazon guranatees its high availability, fault taulerant and accessibility.
 Moreover, we can use Hive as well.
+	- Although, Redshift can be used by upto 100 people at max to access the snapshots.
+We can manage the query time of multiple people and this can also be taken care of
+	- Since more people are using the accounts, this will definitely hike our bill too.
+But the cost is justified because handling all this infrastructure on-premises would be much more costly.

 Thank you so much.
 It was a wonderful experience.